ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C01_Preface.md

 This approach was brilliant because it worked atop the diaspora of C compilers available at that time.

 The language itself was brilliant because it was an evolution of the dominant C language.
-These days we are comfortable learning new and different languages, but back then people were still getting comfortable with C (many had been assembly programmers so the idea of a compiler was still strange), and they had very little interest in taking a chance on something that didn't feel like C.
+These days we are comfortable learning new and different languages.
+Back then, people were still getting comfortable with C--many had been assembly programmers, so the idea of a compiler was still strange.
+They had little interest in taking a chance on something that didn't feel like C.

-As I burrowed my way into this new language I came across a mystery: the keyword `virtual`.
+As I burrowed my way into this new language, I came across a mystery: the keyword `virtual`.
-Because `cfront` emitted C code, I was able to sleuth my way through the convoluted process of dynamic binding in a statically-compiled language.
+Because `cfront` emitted C code, I was able to sleuth my way through the convoluted process of dynamic binding in a statically compiled language.
 Although this seemed like a weird thing to do, I reasoned that this very weirdness meant it must be especially important.
 And I, along with everyone else, began trying to understand what we were supposed to do with this new feature.

 This lead to writing books, teaching, and consulting about OOP.
-An industry grew up around it, and the reign of OOP influenced numerous new languages--you had to have it.
+An industry grew up around it, and the reign of OOP influenced new languages--you had to have it.

-And teaching it was tough, because you had to come up with introductory examples that made some kind of sense.
+Teaching it was tough because you had to come up with introductory examples that made some kind of sense.
+If a class solved a problem but had no possibilities for inheritance, it didn't make the case for OOP, so we didn't use it.
 Shapes and pets and colors were repeated again and again.
-If a class just solved a problem but had no possibilities for inheritance, it didn't make the case for OOP so we didn't use it.

-I still remember Bjarne Stroustrup saying "user-defined types" and how powerful that sounded.
+I still remember Bjarne Stroustrup saying "user-defined types," and how powerful that sounded.
 He also made the distinction between _object-based_ and _object-oriented_.
 The former turned out to be the very problem we wanted to solve, to liberate ourselves from the limitations of the language's built-in types.
 The latter turned out to be a huge distraction.

-The book _Design Patterns: Elements of Reusable Object-Oriented Software_ appeared in 1994 and answered the question, "what are we supposed to do with OOP."
+The book _Design Patterns: Elements of Reusable Object-Oriented Software_ appeared in 1994 and answered the question, "what are we supposed to do with OOP?"
 It was such a success that its four primary authors garnered the nickname _Gang of Four_, and "GoF" became the shorthand way to refer to the book.

-There were indeed many interesting ways to apply OOP to design problems.
+The GoF book showed that there were indeed many interesting ways to apply OOP to design problems.
-The question felt answered and yet upon closer inspection, the design examples given in the book turned out to be rather obscure.
+The question felt answered.
+However, upon closer inspection the design examples given in the book turned out to be rather obscure.
 And the most confounding thing was in the preface [check this] of the book, where they said "Prefer composition to inheritance."
 After writing this complicated tome about OOP, they tried to convince us, right at the beginning, to avoid it.

-No one noticed the admonishment for many years, because that was not the answer we were looking for.
+No one noticed the admonishment for many years because that was not the answer we were looking for.
 Asking "how do I do this?" and being answered "don't" is one of the more common jokes, and frustrating things, about programmers.
 So we forged ahead and dutifully struggled to understand the GoF patterns and how they might be applied to everyday software designs.